MhmdNat/ethical-hacking-portfolio/README.md

   Web exploitation techniques.

 ## Current Work
-- Working on cap, a HackTheBox machine and writing the corresponding report
+- Exploiting Kioptrix 1.2 and documenting the findings in `walk-throughs/`
 - Also adding the used access and priv-esc techniques in the linux section and web section when applicable